 Notes

 - One of the keys to the recipe is to use thin chicken breast or cutlets.
 I like to slice thin cutlets from boneless skinless chicken breasts.
-Here's my quick video to show just how to do this.

 - Try not to rush sautéing the onions.
 If the heat is too high, the onions will burn and add a bitter taste to the dish.